 Nope, that M stands for Miami, not Montreal.

-This week, the Mets are in Washington, D.C. to play the Washington Nationals
+This week, the Mets are in Washington, District of Columbia to play the Washington Nationals

 The Mets should be playing these games in Montreal, Quebec, Canada, against the Montreal Expos, the team the Nationals were from 1969 to 2004.